 Vinyl windows are the most cost effective type of window available today.
-They will cost less than wood windows as well as fiberglass windows.
+They cost less than wood windows and less than fiberglass windows.
 Vinyl windows are just as energy efficient as the alternatives and are virtually maintenance free.
 That being said, there is a wide variety of prices and quality when looking at vinyl windows.
-For the same size vinyl window, a homeowner could pay $200 for a low quality, short life-span window or $800 for a top of the line, all the bells and whistles window (plus additional installation costs).
-While you don’t always get what you pay for (like everything else in life), the cheapest vinyl windows will usually not last long and you can run into broken seals, hardware, etc pretty quickly.
+For the same size vinyl window, a homeowner could pay $200 for a low quality, short life-span window or $800 for a top of the line vinyl window with all the bells and whistles (plus additional installation costs).
+While you don’t always get what you pay for (like everything else in life), the cheapest vinyl windows will usually not last long and you can run into broken seals, hardware, etc. pretty quickly.
 Be sure to do your research on window manufacturers and remember that most companies sell many different lines of windows that can vary greatly in quality, material and construction.
 (For example, a Simonton vinyl window sold at a big box construction store is different in quality, material, and construction than the lines we prefer to carry and install.
-While you won’t pay as much at the big box store, you are also getting a lower quality window)
+While you won’t pay as much at the big box store, you are also getting a lower quality window.)

 Vinyl windows are made for easy installation, especially when replacing existing windows.
 As long as you’ve found a quality contractor, replacing your existing windows should be quick and easy.
 This effects not only the mess and construction you have to deal with, but also the installation cost per window.
 This can make a dramatic difference in the price of your improvement project when compared with wood or fiberglass installation costs.